-If you are an adventure lover, then you have the option to drive on the beaches and I can vouch that the thrill to ride the AWD vehicle on the beach is unmatched for.
+If you are an adventure lover, then you have the option to drive on the beaches and I can vouch that the thrill to ride the AWD vehicle on the beach is unmatched.
 Corolla and Cape Hatteras do allow driving, but a permit is required for Cape Hatteras.

-There are many Vacation rentals and resorts in Outer Banks to choose from.
-Hilton Garden Inn Outer Banks is a great kid-friendly option while we loved our stay at the suites on the beachfront at Days Inn & Suites by Wyndham Kill Devil Hills-Mariner.
+There are many Vacation rentals and resorts in the Outer Banks to choose from.
+Hilton Garden Inn Outer Banks is a great kid-friendly option while we loved our stay at the suites on the beachfront at Days Inn & Suites by Wyndham Kill Devil Hills Mariner.